Nashville Fairgrounds Speedway: 1960s

 The 1960s also frequently brought drivers from outside Nashville, most notably the Alabama Gang.
 The Alabama Gang (from Hueytown, Alabama) included future NASCAR legends Bobby Allison, Donnie Allison, and Nashville native Red Farmer.

 Coo Coo Marlin was the first back-to-back champion in 1965/1966.
 1968 champion P.B.
 Crowell decided to retire, and hired the talented young Darrell Waltrip to drive his car.
 Country music legend Marty Robbins raced often at the track in his signature purple and yellow race cars.

 Several changes happened at the track in the 1960s.
 Lights were added to the 1/2 mile track in 1965, and races in the main division moved to the big track.
 A fire burned the grandstands at the 1965 State Fair.
 Weekly Tuesday night races were added, and fans were awed by the crazy Figure-8 drivers barely missing each other as they crossed each other's paths.
 New grandstands were built and the track was lengthened (and banked to 35 degrees) in 1969.

 1970s

 The bankings in the corners proved to be too fast, so the banking was reduced to 18 degrees.
-The new ownership decided to hold no weekly races in 1979.
+The new ownership decided to hold not weekly races in 1979.

 The 1970s also featured talented drivers that would progress to NASCAR's highest division.
 Second generation drivers Sterling Marlin (son of Coo Coo) and Steve Spencer (NASCAR) Mike Alexander (NASCAR) (son of car owner R.C.) were all track champions.
 Alabama Gang member Jimmy Means took the track title home to Alabama in 1974 before he moved on to NASCAR's Winston Cup.